On Sept. 28, there were more than just animals on display at the Bronx Zoo.

 “The catnip was effective in repelling the ticks away from human skin for about two hours.
 When I eventually come back to this project, I want to increase the concentration levels to see if I can get it to last longer,” said Sieverson.

-(The ingredient, she said, has no negative effects on cats.)
+(The ingredient, she said, has no negative side effects on cats.)

 Jacqueline Heffner, a Rose Hill junior majoring in physics, discovered a way to detect the presence of the HPV virus without long, drawn out tests.